 Bleeding after birth, (often called lochia), is a normal part of recovery.
 Quarter-sized blood clots are common the first few days.
 At 10-14 days after birth, many women notice a brief increase in bleeding.
-That’s thought to be scab over the place where the placenta was attached to the uterus coming off.
-Most moms have some red, brown, then yellow discharge for 4-6 weeks after birth, but women can bleed for as little as 2 days or as long as 90 days.
+That’s thought to be a scab over the place where the placenta was attached to the uterus coming off.
+Most moms have some red, brown, then yellow discharge for 4-6 weeks after birth, but women can bleed for as little as two days or as long as 90 days.
 Even women who deliver their baby by a c-section will still experience vaginal bleeding as part of recovery.
 The amount of bleeding should steadily decrease over the first few weeks.
+If you are concerned about the amount of bleeding you’re experiencing, talk to a provider right away and get seen!

 When to call your provider

 If you experience so much bleeding that you must change your pads every hour or pass a clot larger than a golf ball, call your provider right away.
-If the blood has a bad odor or you have fever and chills, you should call your health care provider right away.
+If the blood has a bad odor or you have a fever and chills, you should call your healthcare provider right away.
 This could be a sign of an infection or a retained piece of placenta.
+This is considered an urgent maternal health warning sign.

 - Squirt bottles (peribottles) with warm water can help keep this area clean.